deeppavlov/DeepPavlov/deeppavlov/models/ner/README_NER.md

 ### Dataset Reader

 The dataset reader is a class which reads and parses the data.
 It returns a dictionary with three fields: "train", "test", and "valid".
-The basic dataset reader is "ner_dataset_reader."
+The basic dataset reader is "conll2003_reader".
-The dataset reader config part with "ner_dataset_reader" should look like:
+The dataset reader config part with "conll2003_reader" should look like:

 ```
 "dataset_reader": {
-    "name": "ner_dataset_reader",
+    "name": "conll2003_reader",
     "data_path": "/home/user/Data/conll2003/"
 }
 ```